Analysis of the optimal exercise boundary of American put options with delivery lags: The optimal exercise boundary and its asymptotic analysis

-Our third main result in this section is about the convergence of the optimal exercise boundary when the time lag $\delta\rightarrow 0$.

-Denote by $X^0(t)$ the optimal exercise boundary of the corresponding standard American put option.
+Finally, we prove Theorem \ref{main_theorem} (iii) for the asymptotic behavior of $X^{\delta}(t)$ when $\delta\rightarrow 0$.
+Recall that $X^0(t)$ denotes the optimal exercise boundary of the corresponding standard American put option.
 It is well known that $X^{0}(t)$ is a strictly increasing and smooth function with $X^0(T)=K$.
-We refer to \cite{Jiang} for its proof.
+We refer to \cite{Chen} and \cite{Jiang} for its proof.